umanovskis/baremetal-arm/doc/08_scheduling.md

 *Cooperative schedulers* provide *cooperative (or non-preemptive) multitasking*.
 In this case, every task is allowed to run until it returns control to the scheduler, at which point the scheduler can start another task.
 Cooperative scedulers are easy to implement, but their major downside is relying on each task to make reasonable use of CPU resources.
 A poorly-written task can cause the entire system to slow down or even hang entirely.
 Implementing individual tasks is also simpler in the cooperative case - the task can assume that it will not be interrupted, and will instead run from start to finish.

 Cooperative scheduling is fairly common in low-resource embedded systems, and the implementation only requires that some kind of system-wide time exists.
+One example of a suitable system could be a thermostat.
+It can have several tasks (measure room temperature, calculate necessary output, read user settings, log some data) running with the same periods indefinitely.

 *Preemptive schedulers* use interrupts to *preempt*, or suspend, a task and hand control over to another task.
 This ensures that one task is not able to hang the entire system, or just take too long before letting other tasks run.
 Such schedulers implement some kind of algorithm for choosing when to interrupt a task and what task to execute next, and implementing actual preemption is another challenge.